arendst/Tasmota/DisplayText.md

 **ILI9488 driver**

-This color LCD display (480x320) also uses a 3 wire SPI interface.
-If you select the true SPI lines the driver uses hardware SPI else software SPI.
+This color LCD display (480x320) uses a 3 wire hardware SPI interface.
 (MOSI=GPIO13, SCLK=GPIO14,CS=GPIO15) the backlight on/off pin must be selected too.
 Defines =\> USE\_SPI , USE\_DISPLAY\_ILI9488

-You can NOT use GPIO16 for software spi!
 The capacitive touch panel is connected via I2C.
 if you want to use virtual buttons define USE_TOUCH_BUTTONS

 **RA8876 driver**

-This color LCD display (1024x600) uses normal SPI (with MISO) (backlight pin not needed)
+This color LCD display (1024x600) uses normal hardware SPI (with MISO) (backlight pin not needed)
-Defines =\> USE\_SPI , USE\_DISPLAY\_RA8876  (only hardware spi supported)
+Defines =\> USE\_SPI , USE\_DISPLAY\_RA8876
-font 0 is the build in font and is extremely fast. (size from 1..4 supported) over all this display is extremely fast because of hardware acceleration. rotation not yet supported.
+font 7 is the build in font and is extremely fast. (size from 1..4 supported) over all this display is extremely fast because of hardware acceleration. rotation not yet supported.
+The capacitive touch panel is connected via I2C.
+if you want to use virtual buttons define USE_TOUCH_BUTTONS
 (dimmer supported)

 **SSD1351 driver**

 This OLED color display (128x128) also uses a 3 wire SPI interface.
-If you select the true SPI lines the driver uses hardware SPI else software SPI.
-(MOSI=GPIO13, SCLK=GPIO14,CS=GPIO15)
+This driver uses hardware SPI (MOSI=GPIO13, SCLK=GPIO14,CS=GPIO15)
-You can NOT use GPIO16 for software spi!
 (dimmer supported)

 Defines =\> USE\_SPI , USE\_DISPLAY\_SSD1351